Talk to sales Contact Login English

 Obtaining the necessary licenses and permits is a critical step in legally operating a brewery.
 The specific requirements can vary by location and the type of brewery you plan to open.
 Some essential licenses and permits include:

-• Brewery License: This primary license allows you to brew and sell alcohol.
+• Liquor License: This primary license allows you to brew and sell alcohol.
 The cost varies widely based on your location and production volume, typically ranging from $1,000 to $5,000 or more.

 • Federal Brewer’s Notice: Issued by the Alcohol and Tobacco Tax and Trade Bureau (TTB) in the United States, this federal permit is required for breweries producing beer.
 The application fee is approximately $250.